ayush-g007/Sales-Insights-Dashboard-EcomVista/README.md

 # Sales Insights for EcomVista

-A complete, portfolio-ready analytics project that centralizes fragmented ecommerce sales data, builds actionable KPIs with SQL, and visualizes insights in Tableau.
+A complete project that centralizes fragmented ecommerce sales data, builds actionable KPIs with SQL, and visualizes insights in Tableau.

 ## What's Inside
 - **data/**: Synthetic datasets (CSV) for regions, products, customers, calendar, and sales.